CoryReeve/Blue-Prince-Vault/The Grounds/The Grounds.md

   *Door at the bottom is unlocked using the [[Basement Key]]*
 - Contains a second entrance to [[The Basement]] access via the [[Power Hammer]]
 - Contains an elevator to [[The Precipice]] accessed via turning gas valves in the [[Apple Orchard]], [[Gemstone Cavern]], [[Hovel]], and [[Schoolhouse]].
-- Contains a tunnel that allows access to a door with the Blue Prince symbol on it
+- Contains a tunnel full of crates that allows access to a door with the Blue Prince symbol on it

 To access the Blue Prince door:
 - Light the torches using [[Burning Glass]]